Conference Welcome & Kick-Off

 Panelist: Jennifer Lopez

-Commercial Innovation Technology Development Lead at the Center for the Advancement of Science in Space (CASIS)
+Commercial Innovation, Technology Lead, Center for the Advancement of Science in Space (CASIS)

 Panelist: Johnny Miller